trueagi-io/hyperon-experimental/CONTRIBUTING.md

 you can do it by two ways.
 Add a comment starting with `FIXME` to mark something which should be done before the PR is merged.
 Add a comment starting with `TODO` to mark the improvement which can be postponed and done later by a separate PR.
-Main purpose of `TODO` comment is to trigger a developer who looks at the code after you and make him fix the issue if it is apropriate.
-If change or question is big enough or it affects the API of the module it is better to raise an issue instead.
+The main purpose of a `TODO` comment is to trigger a developer who looks at the code after you and make him fix the issue if it is appropriate.
+If the change or question is big enough or it affects the API of the module it is better to raise an issue instead.

 ### Rust